briandrum/codes.forchagrin.com/_chapters/chapter-1138-central-shopping-district.md

-5. _(e)_ Restrict the location of offices, trade and business schools, and self-improvement training facilities to floor space that is not located on the ground floor so as to not disturb or break up the continuous flow of pedestrian shopping within the Municipality’s historic downtown core.
+5. _(e)_ Restrict the location of offices, trade and business schools, and self-improvement training facilities to floor space that is not located on the ground floor so as to not disturb or break up the continuous flow of pedestrian shopping within the Municipality's historic downtown core.

 6. _(f)_ To create a Central Shopping District in which all of the regulations contained in this chapter shall apply.